yzziizzy/gpuedit/DEVELOPMENT.md

 * Command to append text to end of characters on line (;)

 == Needed before fractal dogfooding ==
-* bugz: number input has a persistent zero
 * bugz: statusbar widgets drawn on top of each other
 * bugz: buffer open/scroll is off by 1 (GBEC linesOnScreen unset)
 * bugz: C-w not closing buffers (PromptAndClose needs MessagePipe conversion)
-* bugz: cursor not reset to SoL on delete selection
 * bugz: selection pre-populate of fuzzy/grep openers not working
 * bugz: unable to change theme

 * render whitespace characters
-* insert <n> spaces on keypress
 * ctrl+l/r jumps across tabs (sequence break on newline)
 * sequence breaks that actually make sense
 * cursor down on last line -> goto end of line
 * maybe a bug: selection buffer pastes always at the mouse cursor
 * selection paste option: mouse|latest/cursors
 * return to previously active tab if opener is closed without opening
 * redirect debug output to a logfile
 * lockup with multi-line selection when fuzzy-matcher is spawned

-* clicking out of find switches input to edit buffer (cursor not shown...)
 * old find term highlighted on findreplace resume
 * sequence commands in findreplace input box
 * highlight findset while valid even if find tray closes (opt)